How Class Rule Generates Imperial Forms: A Framework

 If enclosure and colonial settlement are parallel responses to the same pressures, the next question is whether they were developed independently or as a single repertoire applied across theaters.
 The evidence points to the latter: the techniques were not only parallel but concurrent, developed across multiple theaters by the same actors.
 Ireland's colonization under the Tudors and Cromwell used mechanisms (plantation settlement, land seizure, forced population displacement, destruction of indigenous legal and social institutions) that were developed in awareness of the Spanish model.
 Humphrey Gilbert, who led the Munster plantation in the 1580s, also attempted colonization in Newfoundland; Walter Raleigh was simultaneously involved in the Munster plantation and the Virginia project.
 The Jamestown settlement (1607) and the Ulster plantation (1610) are virtually simultaneous.
 The techniques were not developed in Ireland and then "applied" to North America as a later step but worked out in both theaters by the same people moving between them.

 Once the techniques existed, they could also be turned inward.
 The 1707 Act of Union incorporated Scotland into Britain; the destruction of Highland military and institutional capacity after the Jacobite defeat at Culloden (1746) removed the social infrastructure that could have resisted what came next; and the Clearances that followed over the late eighteenth and nineteenth centuries privatized communal land, displaced populations into Lowland factories or overseas colonies, and destroyed a functioning social order — enclosure, proletarianization, and surplus population export operating within the "domestic" boundary that the Union had drawn.
 French internal colonization of Occitania, Brittany, and the Basque Country operated through the same mechanisms.
 The point extends beyond examples of internal application: the Westphalian state system itself, founded on the cuius regio, eius religio principle, is enclosure at macro scale.
 The same operation that converts common land to private property and encloses a peasant population within a landlord's jurisdiction encloses a national population within a sovereign's territory.
-If enclosure is the conversion of shared or contested space into jurisdictionally controlled space from which populations cannot exit without the controller's permission, then territorial sovereignty is its most consequential form — and the boundary that creates "domestic" and "imperial" as distinct categories is itself a product of that enclosure.
-Marx's enclosure analysis stays at the level of land tenure, but the framework's logic requires the extension.
+The analogy is structural, not definitional: enclosure converts commons into controlled space from which populations cannot exit without the controller's permission, and territorial sovereignty does the same at macro scale — the boundary that creates "domestic" and "imperial" as distinct categories is itself a product of jurisdictional enclosure, even though the mechanisms (land tenure vs. political jurisdiction) differ.
+Marx's enclosure analysis stays at the level of land tenure, but the analysis's logic requires the extension.

 Periodization and the commodification sequence

-"Degree of commodification" in particular is not a scalar (more or less commodified) but a patterned sequence: destruction of non-commodified alternatives (enclosure, fiscal coercion, withdrawal of public provision) creates money-form dependence; formal subsumption captures the output of activities whose internal logic is not yet transformed; real subsumption reorganizes the activities themselves through commodity inputs, temporal and spatial restructuring, and the withdrawal of non-commodified alternatives; financial mediation interposes debt between households and the now-commodified necessities (Lapavitsas's financial expropriation); securitization converts the resulting debts into tradable assets that become the raw material of shadow banking; and state de-risking guarantees returns on the financialized commodity (Gabor's Wall Street Consensus).
-Each stage creates the institutional infrastructure and political constituency for the next — the ratchet operating within the commodification process itself — and different domains (land, labor, care, knowledge, ecological commons) and different regions sit at different points in this sequence simultaneously.
-What epoch-periodization reads as successive stages of capitalism (mercantile, industrial, financial) is better understood as the same sequence reaching different depths in different domains and places, with the differential between stages being the operative mechanism rather than a transitional anomaly: corporations arbitrage the gap between regions where social reproduction remains at formal subsumption (making labor cheap) and regions where it has reached financialization (making labor a source of financial profit), and its own drive toward further commodification erodes the differential it exploits — the self-undermining logic the social reproduction section develops.
+"Degree of commodification" in particular is not a scalar (more or less commodified) but a patterned sequence: destruction of non-commodified alternatives (enclosure, fiscal coercion, withdrawal of public provision) creates money-form dependence; formal subsumption — capital profits from an activity without transforming how it is performed: the peasant still farms the same way but now sells the crop to a merchant on the merchant's terms — captures the output of activities whose internal logic is not yet transformed; real subsumption — capital reorganizes the activity itself: the peasant is replaced by a factory farm using purchased seeds, machinery, and wage labor — reorganizes the activities themselves through commodity inputs, temporal and spatial restructuring, and the withdrawal of non-commodified alternatives; financial mediation interposes debt between households and the now-commodified necessities (Lapavitsas's financial expropriation); securitization converts the resulting debts into tradable assets that become the raw material of shadow banking; and state de-risking guarantees returns on the financialized commodity (Gabor's Wall Street Consensus).
+Each stage creates the institutional infrastructure and political constituency for the next — the ratchet operating within the commodification process itself.
+Different domains (land, labor, care, knowledge, ecological commons) and different regions sit at different points in this sequence simultaneously.
+What epoch-periodization reads as successive stages of capitalism (mercantile, industrial, financial) is better understood as the same sequence reaching different depths in different domains and places.
+The differential between stages is the operative mechanism rather than a transitional anomaly: corporations arbitrage the gap between regions where social reproduction remains at formal subsumption (making labor cheap) and regions where it has reached financialization (making labor a source of financial profit).
+But capital's own drive toward further commodification erodes the differential it exploits — the self-undermining logic the social reproduction section develops.

 The strongest objection: social property relations and innovation

-The claim that the same mechanisms operate across the supposed transition is not merely logical — it is empirically documented.
-Even in England — the paradigm case — creating wage dependence required a conscious program of state coercion, not spontaneous market development: anti-hunting laws criminalizing peasant subsistence, enclosure acts destroying common access, vagrancy statutes punishing the resulting displacement, and poor law reform making non-wage survival systematically unbearable (the labor supply section below develops the evidence).
-Perelman (The Invention of Capitalism, 2000) shows that the Game Laws peaked in severity not before but during the Industrial Revolution (1776–1840s) — between 1820 and 1827, nearly a quarter of those committed to prison in some counties were convicted of poaching.
-Whether the intensification reflected the system's growing disciplinary needs, the narrowing of the colonial transportation outlet after American independence (the surplus population section below develops this circuit), or both, the implication is the same: wage dependence required ongoing political coercion to maintain, not just to create.
+The disagreement with this position is not about whether the state enforces market dependence — it clearly does — but about how much analytical weight the distinction between economic and extra-economic compulsion can bear.
+The evidence suggests less than the Brennerites claim.
+Perelman (The Invention of Capitalism, 2000) shows that direct political coercion — anti-hunting laws criminalizing peasant subsistence, enclosure acts, vagrancy statutes, poor law reform — peaked in severity not before but during the Industrial Revolution (1776–1840s): between 1820 and 1827, nearly a quarter of those committed to prison in some counties were convicted of poaching.
+The Game Laws did not enforce market dependence from a distance as a background condition; they operated as direct coercion against populations that retained subsistence alternatives and resisted proletarianization.
 The classical political economists understood this: Perelman documents through their own letters, diaries, and policy writings that Smith, Steuart, Bentham, and their contemporaries explicitly advocated destroying peasant self-sufficiency to compel wage labor, even while their theoretical works presented the market order as naturally emergent.
-If the English case was a deliberate program requiring continuous reinforcement, it is a replicable technique — and it has been replicated in every theater where class rule has expanded: colonial hut taxes and poll taxes compelled subsistence populations into wage labor or cash-crop production through the same mechanism; forced-crop regimes from the Dutch Cultuurstelsel to colonial cotton mandates achieved the same end through direct administrative coercion; structural adjustment programs destroy public provision to create market dependence; contemporary land grabs continue the process.
-Moulier Boutang (De l'esclavage au salariat, 1998) provides the most systematic demonstration: what he calls salariat bridé (bridled wage labor) — forms of dependent labor where the worker's exit option is alienated — is not a pre-capitalist residue but the historical norm of capitalist labor relations, with "free" wage labor as "the tip of the iceberg of dependent labour."
+This is meritocratic reasoning at its origin: the system's architects consciously destroy alternatives, then present the resulting market dependence as natural — so that those who fail in the market appear deficient by criteria the architects themselves created.
+The civilizing-mission section in Cluster D develops how this circular structure became the generative legitimation logic across all class systems.
+The same mechanism has been replicated in every theater where class rule has expanded: colonial hut taxes and poll taxes compelled subsistence populations into wage labor or cash-crop production; forced-crop regimes from the Dutch Cultuurstelsel to colonial cotton mandates achieved the same end through direct administrative coercion; structural adjustment programs destroy public provision to create market dependence; contemporary land grabs continue the process.
+If "economic compulsion" requires this much direct political violence to establish and maintain, the distinction between economic and extra-economic compulsion describes a difference in the legitimation surface — how the compulsion appears — rather than in its operative character.
+Moulier Boutang (De l'esclavage au salariat, 1998) provides a systematic demonstration: what he calls salariat bridé (bridled wage labor) — forms of dependent labor where the worker's exit option is alienated — is not a pre-capitalist residue but the historical norm of capitalist labor relations, with "free" wage labor as "the tip of the iceberg of dependent labour."
 His taxonomy of labor subordination — from chattel slavery through serfdom, indenture, peonage, the coolie system, and modern immigration-control regimes — shows these as points on a single continuum organized around the degree to which worker mobility is constrained, with transitions between forms driven by worker flight raising retention costs under the existing arrangement.[9]

 Intersocietal origins

-If the framework's object is class rule and how it generates forms across space, a further implication follows: capitalism was not formed in Europe and then applied to the rest of the world.
+If the object of analysis is class rule and how it generates forms across space, a further implication follows: capitalism was not formed in Europe and then applied to the rest of the world.
 It was constituted through intersocietal interaction from the outset.
-Anievas and Nişancıoğlu (How the West Came to Rule, 2015) develop this argument most systematically, drawing on Trotsky's theory of uneven and combined development: Ottoman military pressure on the Habsburgs created the geopolitical space in which English enclosure could occur; Mongol trade networks transmitted the technologies and the diseases that destabilized feudal Europe; Atlantic slavery combined American land, African labor, and English capital into a sociological amalgamation that produced the productive reorganization enabling the Industrial Revolution.
+Anievas and Nişancıoğlu (How the West Came to Rule, 2015) develop this argument most systematically, drawing on Trotsky's theory of uneven and combined development: Ottoman military pressure on the Habsburgs created the geopolitical space in which English enclosure could occur; Mongol trade networks transmitted the technologies and the diseases (above all the Black Death) that destabilized feudal Europe; Atlantic slavery combined American land, African labor, and English capital into a sociological amalgamation that produced the productive reorganization enabling the Industrial Revolution.
 None of these were additions to a process already underway in Europe.
 They were constitutive of what the process became.
 The societies from which class rule extracts are simultaneously constitutive of the systems that extract from them.
+The form-variation implication is equally important: the same Ottoman pressure that created the geopolitical space for English enclosure produced Habsburg overextension, Dutch independence, French feudal reinforcement, and Eastern re-serfdom — five different outcomes from a single external pressure, differentiated by pre-existing internal class configurations.
+This is the mediating layer's logic demonstrated at the scale of an entire continent.

 This means the clusters and mediating factors do not describe a European system encountering an external world; they describe a system that was formed through the interaction of multiple, developmentally differentiated societies and that continues to operate through what Anievas and Nişancıoğlu call "contradictions of sociological amalgamation": the unstable fusion of different modes of production, labor regimes, legal systems, and social relations within a single framework.
 Contemporary special economic zones, guest worker regimes, and the coexistence of formally free labor with effective unfreedom in global commodity chains are all instances of this amalgamation.
 The contradictions are not anomalies or transitional relics; they are how the system operates.